-In particular, after the adoption of the Paris Agreement at UNFCCC COP 21 in 2015, the importance of creating linkages between resource efficiency policy and climate policy has been raised.
-For example, the International Resource Panel (IRP), in their latest report that was launched in Toyama this May, has stated that both implementing resource efficiency and ambitious global action on climate change are indispensable for meeting climate change targets cost effectively, and could allow global resource extraction to be reduced by 28% by 2050.
+In particular, after the adoption of the Paris Agreement at UNFCCC COP21 in 2015, the importance of creating linkages between resource efficiency policy and climate policy has been raised.
+For example, the International Resource Panel (IRP), in its latest report that was launched in Toyama this May, stated that both implementing resource efficiency and ambitious global action on climate change are indispensable for meeting climate change targets cost effectively, and could allow global resource extraction to be reduced by 28% by 2050.

-As the next step towards bridging resource efficiency and low-carbonisation, we need to identify what a resource circulation system in a low-carbon society looks like in the long-to-medium term, and what measures are needed to achieve it.
-In line with these developments, the Ministry of the Environment, Japan, with the United Nations University, Institute for the Advanced Study of Sustainability (UNU-IAS) and the Institute for Global Environmental Strategies (IGES), are organising a public symposium aimed at sharing best practices and opinions, as well as providing a networking opportunity for stakeholders as part of the initiatives under the G7 Alliance on Resource Efficiency.
+As the next step towards bridging resource efficiency and low-carbonisation, we need to identify what a resource circulation system in a low-carbon society looks like in the long to medium term, and what measures are needed to achieve it.
+In line with these developments, the Ministry of the Environment, Japan, with the United Nations University, Institute for the Advanced Study of Sustainability (UNU-IAS) and the Institute for Global Environmental Strategies (IGES), organised a public symposium as a part of initiatives under the G7 Alliance on Resource Efficiency.